AaronFrans/SnakeNN/README.md

  - Whether the cell to right of the head is a body part

  these will then be transformed into 4 outputs:
- - go up
+ - Go up
- - go down
+ - Go down
- - go left
+ - Go left
- - go right
+ - Go right

  The ai will then change direction into the output with the highest percentage.